rscapilnar/medusa/README.md

 Would suggest running the store backend in the repo, as I've created 2 collections and assigned the items to them, for my implementation.

+For the storefront, a `yarn install` and `yarn start` should suffice, under Node 16.

 ## Development Considerations

 **Time spent**: Probably about 6 hours of active work